 - ½ teaspoon pepper

-- 3-5 pechay bokchoy leaves or 1 small size cabbage roughly sliced
+- 3-5 leaves of pechay bokchoy leaves or 1 small size cabbage roughly sliced

 Instructions